inviqa/magento-version-checker/README.md

 with the required Magento version of the module.

 ## How to use with standalone Magento module
-Add the followings to the composer.json of your Magento module.
+Run the following to add it to the composer.json of your Magento module.
 ```
-"repositories": {
-    "magento-version-checker": {
-        "type": "vcs",
-        "url": "git@github.com:inviqa/magento-version-checker.git"
-    }
-},
-"require": {
-    "inviqa/magento-version-checker": "*"
-},
+composer require 'inviqa/magento-version-checker=1.*'
 ```

 You need to specify the required magento versions in the extra section.
 You can specify the required